Religious Education (RE)

 Again, explore activities are characterised by dialogue and by examining ideas and content from different perspectives.

-Express activities are organised in a way which allows pupils to express their understanding of particular concepts and Scripture passages, using approaches from other curriculum areas.
+Reveal activities are organised in a way which allows pupils to express their understanding of particular concepts and Scripture passages, using approaches from other curriculum areas.
 In seeking to be like Jesus or his followers, express tasks enable pupils to demonstrate that they know what Jesus was like, what he did and what he thought in different circumstances.

 Why is Religious Education important in Catholic Schools?